CENsBonn/fMRI/local-setup-environment.md

 $ git clone git@github.com:CENsBonn/tools
 ```

+## Next steps

-If you would like to process data locally, proceed to {doc}`local-setup-bids-conversion`.
+If you would like to process fMRI data locally, proceed to {doc}`local-setup-bids-conversion`.

-If you would like to process data on the HPC cluster, proceed to {doc}`hpc-overview`.
+If you would like to process data on the HPC cluster, jump ahead to the
+{doc}`HPC guide<hpc-overview>`.